-The District continues its community-supported status for the eighth consecutive year (since FY 2011-12).
+The District continues its community-supported status for the ninth consecutive year (FY 2011-12 through FY 2019-20).
 When the State sets the District's revenue limit (determining how many students the District is funded to serve) and deducts from the revenue limit local property taxes, student fees, funds received from the Education Protection Account, and an on-going allocation since FY 2015-16 for full-time faculty hiring, there is no need for State apportionment to sum to the revenue limit.
-This means that the District has more resources then it would normally receive as a revenue limit district and is no longer subject to the State's budgetary constraints for general apportionment resources.
-The District is now firmly in communitysupported status and anticipates to receive upwards of \$63 million in FY 2018/19 in excess of what the District would have received had it been subject to the District's revenue limit as established by the State.
+This means that the District has more resources than it would normally receive as a revenue limit district and is no longer subject to the State's budgetary constraints for general apportionment resources.
+The District is now firmly in communitysupported status and anticipates to receive upwards of \$65 million in FY 2019-20 in excess of what the District would have received had it been subject to the revenue limit established by the State.
 In addition to an increase in property taxes, the District continues to receive funds from the dissolution of Redevelopment Agencies (RDAs).
 As fewer property taxes are diverted to RDAs, more of this revenue is redirected to the District.
-The former RDAs are also slowly beginning the process of selling assets, which brings additional one-time resources to the District's coffers.
-All in all, the District's revenues have steadily increased; however, with the real estate market showing the signs of slowing, the District has lowered future property tax revenue projections to account for this forecasted economy.
+The former RDAs are also slowly selling assets, which brings additional one-time resources to the District's coffers.
+All in all, the District's revenues have steadily increased; however, with the real estate market showing signs of slowing, the District has lowered future property tax revenue projections to account for this forecasted economy.
 With this modest reduction in projected property tax revenue the District still projects a balanced budget for the next three fiscal years.

-Below is a historical graphical depiction of the District's revenue limit compared to actual revenues received as a community-supported District:
+Below is a historical graphical depiction of the District's revenue limit compared to actual revenues: